glouppe/info8010-deep-learning/lecture9.md

 Deep unsupervised learning is about capturing rich patterns in raw data with deep networks in a **label-free** way.

-- Generative models: recreate raw data distribution.
+- Generative models: recreate the raw data distribution (e.g., the distribution of natural images).
-- Self-supervised learning: solve "puzzle" tasks that require semantic understanding.
+- Self-supervised learning: solve puzzle tasks that require semantic understanding (e.g., predict a missing word in a sequence).

 ---